mirfanmcs/Machine-Learning/Supervised Learning/Linear Regression/Linear Regression with One Variable/Octave/readme.md

 # Prediction

 We will use the parameter &theta; we trained using gradient descent.
-We wil apply &theta; following model to calculate h<sub>&theta;</sub>(x) to predict value.
+We wil apply &theta; to the following model to calculate h<sub>&theta;</sub>(x) which will be the predicted value for new data set.

 h<sub>&theta;</sub>(x) = &theta;<sub>o</sub>x<sub>o</sub>  + &theta;<sub>1</sub>x<sub>1</sub>